Bert Carr: University of Michigan

-Later years
+Later life

 After completing his medical studies, Carr returned to his hometown of Cedar Springs where he established a medical practice.

 At the time of the 1910 United States census, Carr was living with his father, Jesse A. Carr, on the family farm in Nelson Township, Michigan.
 At the time of the 1930 United States census, Carr was living in Cedar Springs and was listed as having no employment.
 In April 1930, he died at St. Mary's Hospital in Grand Rapids, Michigan.
 The cause of death was listed as erysipelas of the face and scalp and myocarditis.
 He was 60 years old at the time of his death.